“I’m the king of Nigeria”: Davido declares new title on streets of Paris

 Nigerian singer David Adeleke has continued to trend following his recent visit to Paris.

-The Afroveats star has entertained netizens with a series of fun moments in the foreign city.
+The Afrobeats star has entertained netizens with a series of fun moments in the foreign city.

 Legit.ng reported that the Grammy nominee went shopping in Paris.
 In the viral video, his aide, Isreal DMW, was seen hyping him loudly as the music act walked on in the mall.